wazo-platform/wazo-doc/source/system/wazo-confgend/developer.rst

-The ``__init__`` method argument is the content of the configuration of xivo-confgend.
-This allows the driver implementor to add values to the configuration in ``/etc/xivo-confgend/conf.d/*.yml`` and these values will be available in the driver.
+The ``__init__`` method argument is the content of the configuration of wazo-confgend.
+This allows the driver implementor to add values to the configuration in ``/etc/wazo-confgend/conf.d/*.yml`` and these values will be available in the driver.

 The generate method has no argument, the configuration provided to the